diagrams/diagrams-doc/web/index.markdown

    more complex diagrams.

-* *Embedded*: the full power of Haskell, including every library on [Hackage](http://hackage.haskell.org), is available to help construct and manipulate diagrams.
+* *Embedded*: the full power of Haskell, including every library on [Hackage](http://hackage.haskell.org), is available to help construct and manipulate graphics.

 * *Extensible*: extending diagrams with additional or higher-level functionality is as simple as writing a Haskell module.